Achieve A Simplified Life Through Embracing The Frugal Movement

 As a fabulously frugal person you make wise choices about what to spend both your money and your time on.
 You choose quality over quantity and enjoy the simplicity in life.

-You recognise that you and your family do not need to be busy every night of the week.
+You recognize that you and your family do not need to be busy every night of the week.
 The sum total of these wise choices is that you have more time.

 More time to spend with your family, more time to relax, more time to JUST BE.
 Just being is a great way to re-claim your life and be able to take time to appreciate what you have.